SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WARequest.class/README.md

 method
 	- the HTTP method, should be upper case.
 In general only 'GET' and 'POST' are encountered in Seaside.
 SqueakSource also supports 'PUT'.

+remoteAddress
+	- the IP address of the client.
+If the server is behind a reverse proxy then this is '127.0.0.1'.
+This could in theory also be an IPv6 address.